Famine events: 40 Hour Famine – Australia

 The 40 Hour Famine is an annual charitable event held by World Vision Australia.
 The event aims for young Australians to feel empathy for millions of children and families around the world on the brink of famine and raise funds to help them.
 It was started in 1975 in response to the famine in Ethiopia.

-Participants can choose their own challenge and either give up something like furniture of talking for 40 hours or do something creative eg. Walk for 40kms, do 40 acts of kindness.
+Participants can choose their own challenge and either give up something like furniture or talking for 40 hours or do something creative eg. Walk for 40kms, do 40 acts of kindness.
 They can do this individually, or as a team, school or church.

 The event officially runs from 8pm on Friday to noon on Sunday, usually over a weekend in August.
 Participants may choose another time to do their challenge if they wish.

-40 Hour Famine – New Zealand
+40 Hour Challenge – New Zealand

-The 40 Hour Famine, New Zealand's largest youth fundraiser, is an annual World Vision New Zealand campaign aimed at providing New Zealanders with a unique experience, as a catalyst for fundraising.
+The 40 Hour Challenge (previously known as the 40 Hour Famine), New Zealand's largest youth fundraiser, is an annual World Vision New Zealand campaign aimed at providing New Zealanders with a unique experience, as a catalyst for fundraising.

 The 40 Hour Famine was launched in 1975 by World Vision.
 This first 40 Hour Famine, on 15–17 August 1975, had 10,000 participants and raised NZ$265,000.

 Since then, the 40 Hour Famine has continued to grow, raising over $2.5 million through 118,000 participants.
-The 40 Hour Famine, in many New Zealand schools and communities, has become an annual tradition.
+In 2021, the event was renamed to be the "40 Hour Challenge" as World Vision branched out to global issues beyond hunger.
+The 40 Hour Challenge, in many New Zealand schools and communities, has become an annual tradition.